pedroalvesbatista/singularity-admindocs/installation.rst

 - ``--localstatedir``: Set the state directory where containers are mounted.
-This is a particularly important option for administrators installing Singularity on a shared file system.
+This is a particularly important option for administrators installing Apptainer on a shared file system.
 The ``--localstatedir`` should be set to a directory that is present on each individual node.

-- ``-b``: Build Singularity in a given directory.
+- ``-b``: Build Apptainer in a given directory.
 By default this is ``./builddir``.

 .. _install-nonsetuid: